IanMullins/InfoCrit/Readme.md

 * T is the total number of time periods

-This may not agree with other R functions used to calculate Information criterion as they sometimes use different functions.
+This may not agree with other R functions used to calculate Information criterion as they sometimes use different formulas.

 ## Acknowledgments